newton.ModelBuilder#

 Whether to inherit collision filtering from the parent.
 Defaults to True.

 The collision group ID for the shape.
-Defaults to -1.
+Defaults to 1 (default group).
+Set to 0 to disable collisions for this shape.

 density: float = 1000.0#